 5. Take Supplements that Help Lower Your Cholesterol

-There are a number of supplements and vitamins that can have great effects on your cholesterol.
-Stay tuned because the next section is all about the best vitamins for cholesterol!
+There are a number of supplements and vitamins to lower cholesterol.
+Stay tuned because the next section is all about the best vitamins to lower cholesterol!

 Best Vitamins to Reduce Cholesterol